Diethood » Recipes » Salads » Tabbouleh Salad

 Instructions

-• Cook bulgur according to the directions on the package; drain and set aside to cool.
+• Cook the bulgur wheat according to the directions on the package; drain and set it aside to cool.

-• Finely chop the parsley and place in a large salad bowl.
+• Finely chop the parsley and place it in a large bowl.
+Add the chopped mint to the parsley.
+Add the cooled bulgur to the parsley mixture and the green onions.

 • Add the strained cucumbers and tomatoes to the bulgur mixture.
-Discard the juices.
+Discard the strained juices.

 Nutrition